HavocsCall/foundryvtt-pf2e-merchant-maker/README.md

 - Add a specific "Melee" and "Ranged" option for weapons.
 - Make the window prettier.
 - Add an option for value ranges, like levels 0-5 instead of "0, 1, 2, 3, 4, 5."
 I'm not positive about this since there is the possibility that someone may want non-consecutive levels.
 That would require both the range and the selectable options.
 That might get confusing.

+## Special Thanks
+- Mecha Maya - For the [Item Piles: PF2e](https://github.com/mechamaya/itempiles-pf2e) module that make merchants better.
+- Idle - For the [PF2e Toolbelt](https://github.com/reonZ/pf2e-toolbelt) module that has the Better Merchant to make merchants better.

 ## AI Disclaimer